Nested Event Extraction upon Pivot Element Recogniton: Experiments

-To evaluate the performance of our proposed method, we follow the \cite{lin2020joint, sheng2021casee, cao2022oneee} to use Trigger Identification (\textbf{TI}), Trigger Classification (\textbf{TC}), Argument Identification (\textbf{AI}), Argument Classification (\textbf{AC}) as evaluation metrics.
-Besides, to evaluate the performance of pivot element recognizer, two new metrics are added, i.e., Pivot Element Identification (\textbf{PEI}) and Pivot Element Classification (\textbf{PEC}).

-\begin{itemize} \item \textbf{TI}: A Trigger is considered correctly identified when the span of the trigger matches the golden label. \item \textbf{TC}: A Trigger is considered correctly classified when it is correctly identified and its corresponding event type matches the golden label. \item \textbf{AI}: An argument is considered correctly identified when its event type is correctly classified, and the predicted argument span matches the golden label. \item \textbf{AC}: An argument is considered correctly classified when it is correctly identified and assigned the role type matches the golden label. \item \textbf{PEI}: A PE is considered correctly identified when its outer event type is correctly recognized, and the predicted PE span matches the golden label. \item \textbf{PEC}: A PE is considered correctly classified when it is correctly identified, and the predicted role of outer events matches the golden label. \end{itemize}
+{\bf Evaluation Metrics.} For evaluation, we use the same criteria of previous work~\cite{cao2022oneee} and two new criteria.
+The traditional criteria are as follows: 1) Trigger Identification (\textbf{TI}): A trigger is correctly identified when its span matches the golden label; 2) Trigger Classification (\textbf{TC}): A trigger is correctly classified when it is identified correctly and its event type matches the golden label; 3) Argument Identification (\textbf{AI}): An argument is correctly identified when its event type matches the golden label and its predicted span matches the golden label; 4) Argument Classification (\textbf{AC}): An argument is correctly classified when it is identified correctly, and its role type matches the golden label.
+Besides, to evaluate the performance of PE recognition, two new criteria are added: 5) Pivot Element Identification (\textbf{PEI}): A PE is correctly identified when its outer-nest event type is recognized correctly, and its predicted span matches the golden label; 6) Pivot Element Classification (\textbf{PEC}): A PE is correctly classified when it is identified correctly, and its role in outer-nest events matches the golden label.
+We report the average F-measure (F1) scores across five runs for each of these metrics.

-{\bf Baselines.} For our comparative experiments, we choose OneIE \cite{lin2020joint}, UIE \cite{lu2022unified}, CasEE\cite{sheng2021casee}, and OneEE \cite{cao2022oneee} as our baseline models.
-OneIE and UIE have exhibited robust performance in the field of EE in recent years, establishing them as competitive models.
-Though initially designed for FEE, they can be extended to NEE by treating PEs both as triggers and as regular arguments.
-Furthermore, CasEE and OneEE are selected as our baselines due to their SOTA perfermance in NEE tasks, which are specifically designed for overlap and nested event extraction.
+{\bf Baselines.} For evaluation, we choose OneIE~\cite{lin2020joint}, UIE~\cite{lu2022unified}, PLMEE~\cite{yang2019exploring}, CasEE~\cite{sheng2021casee}, HDGSE~\cite{shi-etal-2023-hybrid}, and OneEE~\cite{cao2022oneee} as the baseline models.
+OneIE, UIE, and HDGSE were initially designed for FEE and have exhibited robust performance.
+We adapt these models to NEE by considering spans that are simultaneously identified as triggers and regular arguments as PEs.
+Furthermore, aligning with previous work~\cite{cao2022oneee}, PLMEE, CasEE, and OneEE are selected as our baselines that have demonstrated strong performance in overlapping and nested event extraction tasks.